KNOXDEV/wsl/README.md

 scoop search wsl-
 ```

 That's it!
-The software in this bucket should not be considered stable and may not install successfully while its a Work In Progress.
+The software in this bucket should not be considered stable and may not install successfully depending on the whims of Microsoft.

 ### notes

-* I decided to not add hashes to the manifest due to a lack of consistent versioning information.
-It's unclear if Microsoft will push in-place upgrades of the distro download links I'm using, but that is what I suspect, in which case the hashes do more harm than good.
-The installers themselves have built-in integrity checks, so I'm not too concerned about it.
+* I decided to not add hashes to the manifest due to a lack of consistent versioning information. ~~It's unclear if Microsoft will push in-place upgrades of the distro download links I'm using, but that is what I suspect, in which case the hashes do more harm than good.~~ (This did happen, see issue #4) The installers themselves have built-in integrity checks, so I'm not too concerned about it.

 * Whichever distro you install *first* will be your default from then on out.
 Your default distro is the one that opens when you `Right Click > Open Linux shell here` or use `wsl.exe` from the command line.
 You can reset your default by using [wslconfig](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#managing-multiple-linux-distributions).